tatou-tatou/dotfiles/.panel/README.md

 All the special characters (icons...) are custom made.
 You will need the *MonteCarloPanel* and *MonteCarloMedium* fonts from my Monégasque repo, or add the characters yourself to your font of choice.

 If you want to use your own font with your own glyphs, just know that I had some issues with vertical alignment.
 I fixed it by duplicating my font and changing some of its properties (namely SIZE, PIXEL_SIZE and FONT_DESCENT) to align it properly.
-That's why I have both a *MonteCarloMedium* font and a *MonteCarloPanel* font, the latter being dedicated to the panel.
+That's why I have both a *MonteCarloMedium* font and a *MonteCarloPanel* font, the later being dedicated to the panel.

 ##Notifications
 ![Screenshot](https://raw.github.com/tatou-tatou/dotfiles/master/.panel/Previews/notstat.gif)